joshbuchea/HEAD/README.md

 - [Geotagging on Wikipedia](https://en.wikipedia.org/wiki/Geotagging#HTML_pages)

 ### Meta: Not Recommended
-Below are the meta attributes which are not recommended for use:
+Below are the meta attributes which are not recommended for use as they had low adoption rate, or have been deprecated:

 ```html
 <!-- Used to declare the document language, but not well supported.
 Better to use <html lang=""> -->